 I understand why it is the way it is – it’s complex software and not that easy to map to the NixOS module system.
 But it wasn’t something I felt comfortable using, and most of the time I had to spend trying to set up infrastructure for Spectrum was spent learning how Mailman worked and trying to improve this module.

 Adding crosvm to Nixpkgs

-crosvm (the Chrome OS virtual machine manager) is the hypervisor we plan to use for Spectrum.
+crosvm (the Chrome OS virtual machine monitor) is the hypervisor we plan to use for Spectrum.
 If you haven’t heard of crosvm, you might still have heard of Firecracker, a fork of crosvm by Amazon used for virtualization in AWS.
 It seems to have attracted a lot more attention because Amazon have been promoting it for wider use, whereas Google don’t seem to care much about usage of crosvm outside of Chrome OS.
 People keep asking me if I’ve looked at or will be using Firecracker in Spectrum, and seem not to realise that there’s this wider ecosystem of crosvm-derived hypervisors (Oracle has one too).

 Anyway, crosvm has a lot of advantages over qemu, which would have been the obvious choice:

 It’s much smaller — only supports the bare minimum feature set required to run a Linux kernel.

 It’s written in a memory-safe language, Rust.